ardasener/ScreenParser/README.md

 If this occurs the green run button will turn red and clicking on it will print the error.
 I was not able to detect the cause of this problem.
 However, usually just clicking run again fixes the issue temporarily.

+### Backend Termination

+Backend might not always terminate after the GUI app is closed.
+It will not use too many resources however and can be manually killed from a system monitor.

+### Filenames

+Filenames containing keywords like detection, clustering etc. might be displayed wrongly on the GUI.
+There is an easy fix for this but it was not implemented due to time constraints.